walles/px/README.rst

   the numbers you get from ``uptime``.
 * Note that binaries launched while ``ptop`` is running are listed at the bottom of the display.
-* Note that after you press ``q`` to quit, the display is retained and some lines at the bottom are removed to prevent the information you want from scrolling out of view.
+* After you press ``q`` to quit, the display is retained and some lines at the bottom are removed to prevent the information you want from scrolling out of view.

 Development
 ===========